“Our languages are reflections of our worldviews which are shaped by the natural and supernatural environment in which

 The language family with the largest number of speakers in Alaska is the Inuit-Yupik-Unangax language family (also known as Eskimo-Aleut).

-The language family with the largest number of languages in Alaska is the Na-Dené language family, which includes 11 Athabascan languages, as well as Eyak and Tlingit.
+The language family with the largest number of languages in Alaska is the Na-Dené language family, which includes 11 Athabascan (Dena) languages, as well as Eyak and Lingít.

 Finally, the Haida language, thought to be a language isolate and Coast Tsimshian, related to three other Tsimshian languages, are spoken in Southeast Alaska and Canada.

 Alaska Native Languages History

 Alaska Native languages are the Indigenous languages of this land and have been spoken in Alaska for tens of thousands of years.
 They have changed over time and been influenced by other Indigenous and foreign languages as speakers came into contact with one another.
 Periods of Russian and American occupation and colonization precipitated the dramatic decline of Indigenous languages, and today, nearly all Alaska Native languages are endangered, or sleeping (meaning there are currently no fluent language speakers).

 Before Russian contact, Alaska Native languages were the languages of the home, commerce, and diplomacy with other Native nations; bilingualism or multilingualism was common.